 All configuration must be stored in GitHub using the following “Change Workflow” unless it is a secret.

 If possible, first test the changes locally.
 After that, upload them to a development environment where either manual or automated testing needs to be run.
 Security tests need to be executed in the development environment where changes are applied.

-- If the repository contains 18F-developed code, the PR must have an automated Code Climate check, which must pass before the PR can be merged.
+- If the repository contains cloud.gov-developed code, the PR must have an automated checks in GitHub Action or Concourse, which must pass before the PR can be merged.

 - All changes are deployed to a testing environment, such as development.

 - Any and all automated tests are run.

 - If all tests pass, changes can be promoted for deployment to production in the pipeline.

 - The CI/CD tool uses GitHub repositories and S3-stored sensitive content as the canonical source of truth for what the platform should look like.
 If there are manual changes, it will reset the state of all systems to match.